edysfy/Group_website/process/uxDesign.md

   <img align="center" src="supporting_images/mbt.png" width="250px">
   </p>

-We test out all three methods.
-We thought that the heat map was the best, accurate, and easiest way to represent the mood.
-We assigned the same colors for the heat map as the circles used to represent the EmotePosts.
+We tested all three methods.
+We thought that the heat map was the most accurate and easy way to represent the mood.
+We assigned the same colours for the heat map as the circles used to represent the EmotePosts.
 We tested out these methods on our users, and it was split between the heat map and tiling.
 Also, there were a couple of ways we could represent the heat map.

 * Have a button to turn it on.
 * Have it on all the time as a layer on top of the circles.